exit-zero-academy/DevOpsTheHardWay/README.md

 </table>

-## Contact Us
+## Contribution

+If you have ideas, improvements, or find any issues, feel free to open an issue or submit a pull request.

-Looking for innovative DevOps training and skill enhancement? reach out to us.
+Looking for innovative DevOps content and training?

 [![LinkedIn][linkedin-shield]][linkedin-url]